 In successful online romance, goals, values, and life aspirations are front and center.
 A sense of personal expansion is an essential element of falling in love.

-A greater effort is made to explore one’s self as well as the attractive other.
+A deeper effort is made to explore one’s self as well as the attractive other.
 Online romance compels us to self-author our aspirations.
 This also reminds me of the research on long-distance relationships (where partners may or may not have initially met online).

 How do the most successful long-distance relationships work?
 These couples don’t engage in idle chit chat.
 They talk about their feelings.
 They know that they can’t physically touch, so they reach out emotionally instead.

-They mostly talk about the important things; feelings, aspirations, values.
-The kinds of topics which typically are not discussed early on when couples are initially dialoguing with one another eye to eye.
+They mostly talk about the important things; feelings, aspirations, values; the kinds of topics which typically are not discussed early on when couples are initially dialoguing with one another eye to eye.

 Discussing values and aspirations is also a key reason why pre-marital counseling reduces the likelihood of divorce by 30%.

 Online dating invites you to reflect, relate, and go on record about what is most personally meaningful.
-And in turn, to seek the same degree of intimate information from others.
+And in turn, to seek the same degree of personal information from others.
 In other words, successful online romance is, most often, a series of Generative Conversations.